turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

+Then we need to think about how a `RatingsRepository` instance actually connects to the external service.

+#### Building the Connection

 Within the instance we need a couple things:

 * a connection that sets up everything to make the request
-* a get method that actually makes the request and parses the response
+* a `get` method that actually makes the request and parses the JSON response

 ```ruby
 def connection